dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

 The **Time Series** sample currently implements the product's demand forecast for the next **two** periods (months).
 The **Time Series** sample uses the same products as in the **Regression** sample so that you can compare the forecasts from the two algorithms.

-When learning/researching the samples, you can focus choose to focus on one of the algorithms/scenarios/models.
+When learning/researching the samples, you can focus choose to focus specifically on regression or time series.

 ![Build -> Train -> Evaluate -> Consume](docs/images/modelpipeline.png)